-Between 1998 and 2010, the Department identified incentive compensation violations at 32 institutions through program reviews.
+Between 1998 and 2010, ED identified incentive compensation violations at 32 institutions through program reviews.
 An additional 22 institutions reached settlement agreements related to incentive compensation (generally reached with no admission of the violation by the college).
-A 2010 report from the Government Accountability Office found, among other things, that the Department's enforcement of the incentive compensation ban was inadequate.
-The Department's Office of the Inspector General concurred in a 2015 report saying that because of the Hansen Memo, "FSA employees were hesitant to take enforcement actions against schools that might have violated the incentive compensation ban."
+A 2010 report from the Government Accountability Office (GAO) found that ED's enforcement of the incentive compensation ban was inadequate.
+The Office of the Inspector General concurred in a 2015 report, saying that because of the Hansen Memo, "FSA employees were hesitant to take enforcement actions against schools that might have violated the incentive compensation ban."